-While the core courses introduce you to accounting fundamentals, choosing a concentration in Financial Analysis & Reporting, Tax, or Audit or will allow you to specialize.
+While core courses introduce you to accounting fundamentals, choosing a concentration in Financial Analysis & Reporting, Tax or Audit will allow you to specialize.
 After making that selection, you’ll take some courses specific to that concentration.
 If you choose not to concentrate, you can develop a customized curriculum, using a combination of concentration courses and electives.

 Many graduates initially pursue careers as tax accountants or auditors, so for those planning to follow the structured recruiting process, the selection of a specific concentration is recommended.
 Students who plan to pursue careers in corporate accounting or finance, or advance the careers they’ve already started, design a customized curriculum tailored to their specific needs, using a broader set of business and finance courses.

 The courses offered to students focusing on tax as a career path are designed to provide a solid foundation in all aspects of tax for individuals and businesses.
 While every accountant needs to have a firm grasp of basic tax principles, tax accountants spend much of their time focused on tax issues.
 While preparing tax returns are one part of tax accounting, there is much more to the field.

 Tax accountants must also be able to help individuals and businesses plan for and manage their tax liabilities.
 While tax evasion is illegal, tax avoidance is the common practice of considering the tax implications of various decisions.
 For a business, for example, whether to lease office space or buy an office building has tax implications.
 Most businesses, when making that decision, will consult with their tax advisors to help them understand the overall financial impact of their choice.